r00t-tsai/WebB/README.md

 # WebB Browser

-A lightweight, multi-tabbed, and portable web browser built using AutoHotkeyV2 for Windows 10/11
+A lightweight and portable web browser built using AutoHotkeyV2 for Windows 10/11

 ---

-## Highlights
+## Features

 - **Lightweight**: Uses Edge runtime for low RAM usage compared to full browsers.
 - **Isolated Sessions**: Create, backup, and isolate multiple user profiles and cookie stores in dedicated subfolders.
 - **Automated uBlock Origin**: Downloads, installs, and updates the uBlock Origin extension directly from GitHub releases.
 - **Privacy & Proxy Controls**: Configurable proxy routing with auth support, along with full cache and history management.
+- **Custom Browser UI**: Customizable UI with dedicated Settings Panel.
+- **Extensions Minimally Supported**: Currently working on other extensions other than the Adblock.

 ---
 ## Images